felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Thanks to Gabrielle Perron for teaching me that reading a book twice is inefficient, and so much more.
 I love you.

-Thanks to Benoit Dicaire for introducing me to VanityURL and for sharing the Hugo bookshelf.
+Thanks to Benoît Dicaire for introducing me to VanityURL and for sharing the Hugo bookshelf.
 I don't know where you find all this stuff, but keep it coming!